[Updated: March 17, 2017. Originally Posted: May, 2013.]

 Whether it’s in Europe or Southeast Asia, a comfortable pair of underwear is essential when you’re traveling.
-You don’t want to be stuck on a long flight or walking around a city with a pair of constricting drawers.
-Luckily, there is a new breed of high tech underwear made specifically for travel.
+You don’t want to be stuck on a long flight or walking around a city with a pair of constrictive drawers.
+Luckily, there is a new breed of high-tech underwear made specifically for travel.
 We’ve reviewed the best travel underwear for men and women here.

 Why You Need Travel Underwear